 The little ones are looking forward to Diwali as much as grown-ups are.
-But the truth is, sometimes, amidst all the hustle and chaos of the Diwali family party, the kids might feel left out or even worse – get bored on their favorite festival!
+But the truth is, sometimes, amidst all the hustle and chaos of the Diwali family party, the kids might feel left out or even worse – get bored during their favourite festival!
 It can also be hazardous for them to deal with crackers or go into the street unaccompanied.
 But your toddler is like a racer-jet and it will be quite a task to supervise him all evening without giving up on your own social indulgence.
 What’s the solution here?
 An exclusive kiddie party on Diwali!

 Trust us, with this step-by-step guide, you’ll know exactly how to celebrate Diwali with toddlers.

 Toddlers, though super active, are not really big on balance and precision!
 Most of their motor skills are still developing, making it dangerous for them to even be around something seemingly harmless such as diyas/candles.
 Firecrackers are obviously not fit to be handled by toddlers.
 So, the basic tips to celebrate Diwali with toddlers are not keeping any inflammable substances around and arranging the event in a room big enough for them to toddle-around in.
 Also, with the ongoing COVID-19 pandemic, additional safety measures will have to be taken like ensuring everyone is wearing a mask and there’s a hand sanitiser bottle that’s easily accessible.
 As alcohol-based sanitisers are highly flammable, make sure they’re not kept near diyas, or you don’t use them just before lighting the crackers.